-Israir operates daily flights on the Tel Aviv - Belgrade route, and will be joined by Arkia Israeli from October 17, which will operate 3 weekly rotations.
+Israir operates daily flights on the Tel Aviv - Belgrade route, and from October 17 will join the Israeli Arkia, which will operate 3 weekly rotations.

 Tunisair will start today, October 13, on the route Belgrade - Tunis.
 The flights will be operated with Boeing 737-600 aircraft, this being the first flight on the route, after March 17, 2020.
 It will be a weekly flight, every Monday.

 In addition to the 5 airlines mentioned above, other airlines currently serving Belgrade are: Air Serbia, Air France, Air Cairo, Austrian Airlines, Belavia, easyJet, Etihad Airways, Flydubai, Lufthansa, Montenegro Airlines, Pegasus, Norwegian Air Shuttle, Qatar Airways, Swiss and Wizz Air.

 Belgrade officials say passenger traffic is plummeting.
 In the third quarter of 3, the number of passengers registered at Belgrade airport decreased by 2020% compared to the same period last year.

 And the winter season is coming, when more and more airlines are expected to suspend operations from / to Belgrade.
 Air France will not serve Belgrade in the winter.
 Etihad Airways will take a 6-week break and there is a possibility that the suspension period may be extended. easyJet will not operate flights to / from Belgrade in November, and activity in December remains in question.
 Aegean Airlines and Alitalia will also not resume their flights to Belgrade from Athens and Rome